GCJ2/issue-tracker-be/README.md

 <b>Endpoint:</b> `/users`

-No request body required but token is needed
+No request body needed

+Token required

 On success, returns status code 200 and array of users